MailTape/MailTape-v1/_posts/2022-12-04-Tachycardie.md

 ## [Loya](https://loyamusic.bandcamp.com/) - Zenfant
 Anaïs G: **"**To finish this daring playlist, it seemed logical to propose Loya.
 This native Reunion, offers us a music influenced by his culture by mixing electro with Maloya.
 “Zenfant”, one of the tracks from the album “[Corail](https://loyamusic.bandcamp.com/album/corail)” transcends us and touches us in the depths of us!**"**

 <p id="outroduction">That's it for this morning!
 As always, thank you so much for joining us.
-Much love to [Tachycardie](https://tachycardie1.bandcamp.com/) these thoughtful Sunday selections, and many thanks to Julie for this episode's stunning illustration !</p>
+Much love to [Tachycardie](https://tachycardie1.bandcamp.com/) these thoughtful Sunday selections, and many thanks to [Julie Wojtczak](https://www.instagram.com/julie_wo/) for this episode's stunning illustration !</p>